Learn-Apache-Spark/SparkML/README.md

      or http://127.0.0.1:8888/?token=43143a485357351ef522a1840f8c8c141a1be2bcf5f9b4de
     ```

+    _Getting an error about AMD?_
+    You can leverage this image:
+    `docker run -p 8888:8888 sakuraiyuta/pyspark-notebook`

+    Note! with this image, you are running Spark 3.1.1 that has slightly different Spark API support.
+You will need to search the web for exceptions when those show up.
+We will be working on a 3.1.1 tutorial version soon.
+Thank you, and apologies for any inconvenience.

 3. Copy the **LAST** url with the `token=` , it will looks something like this, but you will have your own token:
 ```bash
 http://127.0.0.1:8888/?token=43143a485357351ef522a1840f8c8c141a1be2bcf5f9b4de